rafaellabastos/rafaellabastos/README.md

 <!-- Sobre mim -->
 # Hey there, I'm Rafaella Bastos! 👋

-👨🏻‍💻 I'm formed in System Analysis and Development
+👨🏻‍💻 I'm formed in System Analysis and Development 👨🏻‍💻 I work as a Junior Systems Technician with Java and AWS

 <!-- Status -->
 <br><div align="center">